GuillaumeAllain/pandotfiles/examples/spieman/main.md

 ## Disclosures

-Conflicts of interest should be declared under a separate header, above Acknowledgments.
-If the authors have no competing interests to declare, then a statement should be included declaring no conflicts of interest.
-For assistance generating a disclosure statement, see the form available from the International Committee of Medical Journal Editors website: \linkable{http://www.icmje.org/conflicts-of-interest/}
+Conflicts of interest should be declared under a "Disclosures" header.
+If the authors have no relevant financial interests in the manuscript and no other potential conflicts of interest to disclose, a statement to this effect should also be included in the manuscript.

 ## Acknowledgments